Frequently Asked Questions: Expand Below

 Please click here to learn more about school licence plans & pricing!

-We will ask the teacher / principal to forward the following details to us:
+We will ask the user to forward the following details to us:

-- Name of teacher - First name and Surname
+- Name of user - First name and Surname

-- Teacher's email address (select an email that you would like to use for SingFónaic)
+- User's email address (select an email that you would like to use for SingFónaic)

 Send an email to and we will contact you.